syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ### Create a lane with header

 The `header` property of the lane allows you to textually describe the lane(`text`) and to customize the appearance of the description.
-The following code snippet illustrates the how to define a lane header.
+The following code example illustrates how to define a lane header.
-You can limit the size of a lane with its `minWidth`, `minHeight`, `maxWidth` and `maxHeight` properties.
+You can limit the size of a lane with its `minWidth`, `minHeight`, `maxWidth`, and `maxHeight` properties.

  {% highlight js %}

-       //Define the lane header
+       //Defines the lane header
         var laneHeader = {
             text: "swimlane label",
             fillColor: "#C7D4DF",